-You cannot deviate from the methods verified by the statistician during the implementation period.
-If you wish to modify these methods for a subsequent implementation period, you must obtain a new verification in writing from an accredited statistician prior to the commencement of the subsequent implementation period, that is, before the implementation date.
+ACPs cannot deviate from the methods verified by the statistician during the implementation period.
+ACPs wishing to modify these methods for a subsequent implementation period must obtain a new verification in writing from an accredited statistician prior to the commencement of the subsequent implementation period, that is, before the implementation date.